paradisec-archive/PARADISEC_workflows/02_getting-started.md

 * ***Many languages in one collection:*** In the [DD1](https://dx.doi.org/10.4225/72/56E8248563EE0){:target="_blank"} collection, the depositor has included recordings of over 25 languages within the one collection.
 This collection is still growing!

 ### STEP 2: Contact PARADISEC

-Once you are ready to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"}.
+Once you have completed the tasks outlined below contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} to get a collection started.

-#### Preliminary exploration of your files
+#### Take a quick look at what you are intending to archive

-Before you contact PARADISEC, take a look at your files and determine how you want your material organised.
-Do you need one collection?
+ * How you want your material organised?
+ * Do you need one collection?
 Or more than one?
-Make note of the different file formats you have.
+ * Make note of the different file formats you have.

 #### Information to provide to PARADISEC

-Once you have decided which files you would like to archive, come up with a name and description for your collection.
-As for the Collection ID, PARADISEC administrators can help you come up with this- the collection ID should be a unique identifier (could be your initials in all caps and a digit, or the ISO language code).

-*Example collection IDs:* ***JM1, JCM4, OE1, MEU1, etc.*** <br>

-Summary of information needed when you are ready to contact PARADISEC:
+Below is a list of information you'll need to provide PARADISEC when you are ready to start a collection:

 * A brief title of your collection
 * A more detailed description of your collection